Interior Alaskan wolf: Chisana Recovery Program (1996–present)

 The third study and control program under the Yukon Wolf Plan began under the insistence of the White River and the Kluane First Nation in regards to the Chisana caribou herd that roamed around the Saint Elias Mountains in the area.
 They had observed that caribou numbers has dropped from over 3000 in the early 1960s to around 400 by the 1990s.
 The Yukon government's first response was to inactivate all hunting permits in the area.
 Afterwards, various studies were conducted on the herd in order to determine what could be causing it to continuously decline.

 Both the government and the local community were against enacting another aerial wolf hunting program and, so, the Yukon wolves were left alone in the area.
-Instead, a process of helping breed caribou was enacted that has, thus far, been fairly successful.
+Instead, a process of helping breed caribou was enacted that was fairly successful.
 Further breeding attempts and studies are still ongoing.

-Reintroduction of aerial wolf hunting
+2009 aerial wolf hunt

 In early 2009, the US Board of Game passed through a plan by the Alaska Department of Fish and Game that allowed " the state to hire private helicopters to kill wolves."
 The plan itself had been given to the Board of Game after the period of public comment has passed, which made it so that the public had no say in the plan or its workings.
 The Alaska division of the Defenders of Wildlife was outraged over these actions, stating that "the Palin administration and the Board of Game are acting with complete disregard for scientific wildlife management."

-A few days later, an abrupt government-sanctioned aerial wolf hunt began in Alaska.
+A few days later, a government-sanctioned aerial wolf hunt began in Alaska.
 It was initiated within only a few hours after the Alaska Department of Fish and Game told the National Park Service that such an effort was going to be undertaken in the area around Tanana.
 With about 200 wolves being the goal stated for the hunt, more than 30 were killed within the first day, including those that had been radio-collared for research purposes.
 The National Park Service was greatly displeased with the loss of collared wolves, as they had been part of a 20-year study.

 Before the hunt began, the National Park Service released a statement that said that, if the hunting plan was continued to completion, "this would leave one-to-two wolves per 1,000 square kilometers in the Upper Yukon Wolf Control Area, approximating the lowest known wolf population densities in Alaska."